Aman0307/Python-TextEditor/README.md

 The text editor will open in a new window.
 Use the File menu to save, and create new text files and exit.
 Use the Format menu to apply basic text formatting and the font sub-menu inside format menu to select from a list of fonts .

 ## License
-Text Editor is licensed under the .
+Text Editor is licensed under the MIT License.
 See LICENSE for more information.

 ## Credits
 Text Editor was developed by [Aman0307].